alberthaff/ngx-papaparse/docs/index.md

     }
 }
 ```
-This is necessary, because the underlying library, Papa Parse is a CommonJS dependency.
+This is necessary because the underlying library, Papa Parse, is a CommonJS dependency.
 Please refer to the the [Angular Documentation](https://angular.io/guide/build#configuring-commonjs-dependencies).

 # Parsing CSV